Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Discussion

-The merger fundamentally disrupts the AGN-ICM equilibrium in three key ways.
+The merger fundamentally disrupts the AGN-ICM equilibrium in at least three key ways.
 First, it shocks the gas in the core \citep{Poole2006, McCarthy2007}.
-We see this as a overpressured core in Fig.~\ref{fig:shock}, which expands and dissipates by the following snapshot, when the CC is disrupted.
-Secondly, the impact physically removes cool gas from the core of the main cluster and brings in high-entropy gas from larger radii into the core \citep{Poole2006,Poole2008,ZuHone2010,ZuHone2011}.
-As with the idealised simulations of very low impact parameter, high mass ratio mergers, different phases of the ICM from different radii are mixed together.
+We see this as a overpressured core in Figure~\ref{fig:shock}, which expands and dissipates by the following snapshot, when the ICM structure is clearly disrupted.
+Secondly, the impact of the merging event physically removes cooler gas from the core of the main cluster and mixes high-entropy gas from larger radii with low-entropy gas in the core through gas sloshing \citep{Poole2006,Poole2008,ZuHone2010,ZuHone2011}.
 Third, this sloshing cascades into smaller scale turbulent motions which in turn dissipate into heat \citep{Miniati2014, Banerjee2014,Wittor2017}.
-This has been hard to separate in our simulation, because velocity dispersion is also generated by AGN outflows and the rotating BCG gas disk.
-Quantifying the roles of each heating channel and its detailed mechanism is therefore beyond the scope of this paper, and we leave it to future work.
+It is difficult to assess the relative importance of these processes in a cosmological simulation like {\sc RomulusC}, because the effects of mergers as well as feedback are highly intertwined.
+Future work should focus on quantifying the role of each heating channel and its detailed mechanism using idealized simulations, in which each process is added and investigated systematically one at a time.